 This creates a more realistic and immersive audio experience, as the sound can be heard from all around the room, making it feel like it is coming from all directions.

 You will need critical components to set up a surround sound system.
-The first component is an AV receiver or preamp, which is responsible for processing the audio signal and sending it to the speakers.
+The first component is an AV receiver or preamp, responsible for processing the audio signal and sending it to the speakers.
 You will also need a set of speakers, including a combination of floor-standing speakers, bookshelf speakers, and in-wall or in-ceiling speakers.
 A subwoofer is typically included in a surround sound system, reproducing low-frequency sounds.

 When configuring your surround sound system, it is vital to place the speakers in the correct locations.
 The center channel speaker should be placed in the center of the room, directly in front of the listener.
 The left and right speakers should be positioned at an equal distance from the listener and angled toward the listener.
 The surround speakers should be placed behind the listener and turned towards the listener.